 Our Adolescent Intensive Outpatient program (IOP) is designed specifically for teens ages 12-18, and their families, who find themselves in need of support beyond once per week counseling and don't meet the need for inpatient hospitalization or residential mental health treatment.

 In working with teens over the years we have found that we have a lot more success with adolescents and families at this intermediate level of care than in just once per week individual counseling.
-By nature teenagers have a harder time opening up or with (honestly) discussing sensitive topics unless they trust who they are working with.
+By nature teenagers have a harder time opening up to therapists or with discussing sensitive topics unless they trust who they are working with.
 This relationship can be very difficult to establish with an individual therapist who they only see once per week.